ideal-postcodes/postcodes.io/README.md

 Download Codepoint Open Data ([link here](https://www.ordnancesurvey.co.uk/opendatadownload/products.html)) and run the following commands in postcodes.io/ to seed your database with postcode data

+Import process takes about 5 minutes to complete

 ```bash
 $ preparedb # Creates required relations in your specified DB path